syself/cluster-api-provider-hetzner/docs/caph/02-topics/01-managing-ssh-keys.md

 title: SSH key management
 metatitle: Secure SSH Key Management for Remote Access in Hetzner with Cluster API
 sidebar: SSH key management
-description: Securely access Kubernetes nodes on Hetzner cloud by managing SSH keys in CAPH.
-Create keys, troubleshoot, and ensure remote communication with ease.
+description: Details about SSH keys and its importance with regards to clusters managed by CAPH.
 ---

 This section provides details about SSH keys and its importance with regards to CAPH.